-Appalachian’s solar vehicle team is the only North Carolina team in the competition and one of only two teams in the South.
+Appalachian’s solar vehicle team is the only North Carolina team in the competition and the only team in the South to qualify for the American Solar Challenge.
 This is the first time a North Carolina solar team has competed in this race.

 About the Appalachian State University Solar Vehicle Team